signalfx/splunk-otel-java/CONTRIBUTING.md

 and decision support for customers.
 Reference documentation and development documentation is hosted on this repository.

-You can send feedback about Splunk Observability docs by clicking the Feedback button on any of our documentation pages on the official docs site.
+You can send feedback about Splunk Observability docs by clicking the "Feedback" button on any of our documentation pages on the official docs site.

 ## Contributing via Pull Requests